 - Whether this is a correction of an IRS error

-Additionally, if you previously had a penalty abatement request, you need to make sure to provide an explanation for it in this portion of the letter.
+Additionally, make sure to provide an explanation for any previous penalty abatement requests in this portion of the letter.

 3. Explain the Facts